 It feels that everything has accelerated and changed, making people feel uneasy and disoriented.
 Overnight, the world finds itself in a bold, new digital age.
-Tech skills are in high demand and other sectors have fallen out of favour.
+Tech skills are in high demand and other sectors have fallen out of favor.

 There’s been a collective change in mindset.
 People no longer want just a job.
 They desire an opportunity that offers meaning and purpose.
-Management must be empathetic, pay their employees well and offer growth within the organisation.
+Management must be empathetic, pay their employees well and offer growth within the organization.
 If this doesn’t happen, data shows that people will quit.
 Four million Americans have left their jobs on a regular monthly basis.

 The change has confused many workers.
 Many people are unsure of what they should do next in their careers.
 To help figure out what options and directions are available, how to achieve career goals or rise within their current company, people are turning toward career coaches.

 Coaching, Goldberg says, should be as easy as a video call.
-There shouldn’t be long commutes into a big city, then sitting in a sterile, mahogany wood-panelled office with long, bleached wood conference tables.
+There shouldn’t be long commutes into a big city, then sitting in a sterile, mahogany wood-paneled office with long, bleached wood conference tables.
 Instead, simply open an app, find a coach, choose a time to chat and you’re good to go.

-The app-based coaching solution can be scaled across an entire organisation.
+The app-based coaching solution can be scaled across an entire organization.
 It's a business-to-business model.
 Companies offer the services to their employees to help them improve and grow.
-Ezra enables members to provide access to selecting a coach and scheduling live video-coaching sessions.
+EZRA enables members to provide access to selecting a coach and scheduling live video-coaching sessions.
 The person can discuss their goals, plans and challenges with an accredited coach.
 It's positive for both the worker and employer, as their goals are all aligned.

-Ezra, part of the Lee Hecht Harrison family and parent company Adecco, leverages its 50 years of global leadership in 66 countries, to offer the best-in-class coaching and talent development to help build better careers, leaders and businesses.
+EZRA, part of the Lee Hecht Harrison family and parent company Adecco, leverages its 50 years of global leadership in 66 countries, to offer the best-in-class coaching and talent development to help build better careers, leaders and businesses.

 There is no one cookie-cutter solution.
-An Ezra coach looks at the entirety of the person.
-Ezra coaches embrace the chaotic, multifaceted, unpredictable nature of adult development, meeting each coachee wherever they are in their learning journey.
+An EZRA coach looks at the entirety of the person.
+EZRA coaches embrace the chaotic, multifaceted, unpredictable nature of adult development, meeting each coachee wherever they are in their learning journey.